Software · systems · creative infrastructure

 • Repair 05 Naming and positioning

-Give unclear work language strong enough to travel: names, claims, categories, service shapes, and product stories.
+Give unclear work language strong enough to travel: names, claims, and categories.

 • Repair 06 Execution support

-Move from fog to shipped artifact: prototype, repo, landing page, internal tool, process, case study, or decision document.
+Move from fog to shipped artifact: prototype, repo, page, tool, or decision doc.

 Workbench / Method